 It’s a simple process to remove AdLoad from your Mac.
 Follow our advice below, and soon, your device will be running smoothly again, as if nothing ever happened.

-The fastest and most effective AdLoad removal method is CleanMyMac, powered by Moonlock Engine.
-This is a lightweight, powerful platform that optimizes your Mac.
-Plus, it immediately removes any kind of malware.
+The fastest and most effective AdLoad removal method is Moonlock.
+This is a lightweight, powerful tool immediately detects and removes any kind of malware.
 It’s a hacker’s worst nightmare.

-First, go to CleanMyMac and sign up for your free trial.
+First, sign up for your free trial of Moonlock.
 Then, after installing the software and opening it, do the following to wave goodbye to AdLoad and send it packing:

-- Select the Protection feature on the left.
-This is MacPaw’s malware removal tool.
+- Select Malware Scanner on the left.
+This is Moonlock’s malware detection and removal tool.

-- When it’s found, CleanMyMac will show it to you along with a list of any other malware and associated files.
+- When it’s found, Moonlock will de-arm and isolate it.
+In Quarantine, you will see AdLoad with a list of any other malware and associated files.
 Select them all and click Remove.

 It may be worth running another scan to make sure everything is gone, as you can never be too careful.